Las Ramblas Walk Barcelona – Self Guided Tour

 Check more eco friendly souvenirs –> Souvenirs from Lombok

-Stretches for 1.2 km from the Port Vell to Placa Catalunya and is easily doable a nonstop pace of 40 min.
+The walk stretches for 1.9 km from the Port Vell to Placa Catalunya and is easily doable a nonstop pace of 40 min.
 We took more than an hour though to devour the sights of history that has stood still, culture that is constantly evolving and crowd watching while being cautious of our belongings.
-Interesting to note here that, the great Spanish poet Federico García Lorca described the street as being “the only street in the world which I wish would never end.”

 Conclusion

 Always do self guided walking tours in a new city.
 A little bit of studying the history, culture and art of Barcelona, helped me plan this self guided walking tour of Las Ramblas.
-A memorable experience, I hope to visit Barcelona again just for this heritage walk of Barcelona.
+A memorable experience, I hope to visit Barcelona again just for this heritage walk of La Rambla Spain.

 Your wonderful photography made us tour the Placa de Catalunya square virtually.I loved the besutiful statues.Street lamps are so fabulous.Amazing place.Thanks for sharing.